What Business Owners Can And Can’t Do: Google Review Policy

 Managing your Google Business Profile includes replying to all customer reviews, keeping an eye out for inappropriate reviews, and actively working to get more Google reviews from your customers.

-One factor that has an ongoing effect on your business’s online appeal is its Google star rating – generated by the reviews your business receives.
+One factor that has an ongoing effect on your business’s online appeal is its Google star rating – generated by how many Google reviews your business receives and their average rating out of 5 stars.

 A high star rating is attractive and clickable while a low star rating can scare off customers before they even decide to find out what your business has to offer.

-Another factor is the relevance of your Google reviews, as old reviews are simply not as convincing as new customer reviews coming in on a regular basis.
+Another factor is the recency of your Google reviews, as old reviews are simply not as convincing as new customer reviews coming in on a regular basis.

-This makes it important to constantly get more positive reviews on Google.
+This makes it important to consistently get more positive reviews on Google.
 Google has no problem with businesses asking customers for reviews, as mentioned above.

-Where this does present a problem, however, is how all the hard work it involves doesn’t always pay off.
+Where this does present a problem is how all the hard work it involves doesn’t always pay off.

 You Can Get More Reviews On Google Without The Hard Work

-ReputationStacker streamlines and automates the review process for customers, making requesting reviews, and therefore getting more reviews, far easier for your business.
+ReputationStacker streamlines and automates the review process for customers, making requesting reviews – and getting more reviews – far easier for your business.

-But that’s not all ReputationStacker can do for your business, as it can also generate customer reviews on other major review sites, embed reviews on your website, and even reduce the number of negative reviews your business receives.
+But that’s not all ReputationStacker can do for your business, as it can also help you generate customer reviews on all of the most important review sites, embed reviews on your website, track all of your reviews, and offer deep insights into your business.

-ReputationStacker takes care of all the hard work for you – to put it simply.
+ReputationStacker takes care of all the hard work for you.

-That means not going out of your way to ask for reviews and not having to constantly worry about what you can and can’t do.
+That means not going out of your way to ask for reviews from customers and not having to constantly worry about what you can and can’t do to get Google reviews.

 Frequently Asked Questions